Perfect Tamale Pie Recipe

 She said her mother sends her tamales in the mail whenever her extended family has made a large batch, but that is only once or twice a year.

 I’ve made tamales before, but thinking back, she’s right.
-It was such an ordeal, I haven’t made them in years.MY OTHER RECIPES
+It was such an ordeal, I haven’t made them in years.

-What I lovingly call my Perfect Tamale Pie Recipe is not authentic in the least.
+What I lovingly call my tamale pot pie recipe is not authentic in the least.
+However, it is:

-You’ve got a spiced meaty filling.
+You’ve got spiced meaty filling.